Registered investment adviser

-A registered investment adviser (RIA) is a firm that is an investment adviser in the United States, registered as such with the Securities and Exchange Commission (SEC) or a state's securities agency.
-The numerous references to RIAs within the Investment Advisers Act of 1940 popularized the term, which is closely associated with the term investment adviser.
-An investment adviser is defined by the Securities and Exchange Commission as an individual or a firm that is in the business of giving advice about securities.
-However, an RIA is the actual firm, while the employees of the firm are called Investment Adviser Representatives (IARs).
+In the United States, a registered investment adviser (RIA) is a firm or individual who provides investment advice to clients about securities for compensation and is registered with either the United States Securities and Exchange Commission (SEC) or the appropriate state securities authority, depending on the size and scope of their business.

 Registered investment adviser firms receive compensation in the form of fees for providing financial advice and investment management.
 They are required to act as a fiduciary.

+Difference with broker-dealer

-This is very different from broker-dealers and their representatives, who provide recommendations for a commission.
+Registered investment adviser's role is very different from the role of broker-dealers and their representatives, who provide recommendations for a commission.
 Broker-dealers and their representatives are not required to act as a fiduciary, they simply must make suitable recommendations for a client.
 This is a different standard of care, but most consumers are unaware of the difference, as any of these professionals may call themselves a financial advisor.

-In some instances a firm may be "dual registered", meaning they are a registered investment adviser along with being registered as a broker-dealer.
-In that case they may provide advice for a fee and collect a commission on certain product sales.
+In some instances, a firm may be "dual registered", meaning they are a registered investment adviser along with being registered as a broker-dealer.
+In that case, they may provide advice for a fee and collect a commission on certain product sales.